-Tetanus can affect cats, horses, and even dogs if they have an open wound that comes into contact with a specific type of bacteria.
-This disease causes muscle stiffness and ultimately death if left untreated, so it is important for dog owners to be aware of the causes, symptoms, and treatments of tetanus.
+Tetanus is a potentially life-threatening infection that dogs can contract through open wounds.
+This soil-borne bacterial disease causes muscle stiffness and ultimately death if left untreated, so it is important for dog owners to be aware of the causes, treatments, and prevention of tetanus.

-Tetanus is most often identified by the muscle stiffness it causes, particularly in the jaw, which is why it is also referred to as lockjaw.
-It can also cause issues with other muscles in the face, neck, legs, and other parts of the body to cause curled lips, drooling, difficulty walking, an inability to bend legs, and even difficulty breathing.
-Muscle tremors and spasms may be seen if the disease spreads and worsens, resulting in a dog that is unable to walk, breath, or eat.
-Some dogs with tetanus look like they are growling and aggressive but they have really lost control of the muscles that are responsible for curling their lips.
+Tetanus is most often identified by the muscle stiffness it causes, particularly in the jaw.
+It can also cause issues with other muscles in the face, neck, legs, and other parts of the body to cause curled lips, drooling, difficulty walking, stiff legs, and even difficulty breathing.
+Muscle tremors and spasms may be seen if the disease spreads and worsens, resulting in a dog that is unable to walk, breathe, or eat.
+Some dogs with tetanus look like they are growling, but they have lost control of the muscles that are responsible for curling their lips.

 Diagnosing Tetanus in Dogs

 Tetanus is typically diagnosed based solely on the symptoms a dog is experiencing.
-A wound is not always present since it may take up to ten days after Clostridium tetani enters a wound to cause symptoms.
-A wound may heal before symptoms are ever noticed or it may be so small that it isn't found.
+A wound is not always present since it may take up to ten days after Clostridium tetani enter a wound to cause symptoms.
+A wound may heal before symptoms are ever noticed, or it may be so small that it isn't found.

-A blood test to look for the C. tetani bacteria is available but most veterinarians do not utilize it since it is not an accurate or reliable test.
+A blood test to look for the bacteria is available, but most veterinarians do not utilize it since it is not an accurate or reliable test.
 Other laboratory screening, including blood work and X-rays, may be performed to ensure your dog is otherwise healthy.

-Since tetanus is not a common problem in dogs they do not routinely receive tetanus vaccinations.
-You can however help to prevent the unlikely chance that your dog will get tetanus by thoroughly cleaning any wounds it gets and seeking veterinary care in case stitches and/or antibiotics are needed.
+Since dogs do not commonly contract tetanus, they do not routinely receive tetanus vaccinations.
+You can, however, help to prevent the unlikely chance that your dog will get tetanus by thoroughly cleaning any wounds it gets and seeking veterinary care in case stitches and/or antibiotics are needed.